 Your loan servicer’s website should allow you to view your loans, choose a payment plan, and set up automatic payments.
 Generally, you can make payments directly through the website, which means that you can avoid having to write out a check and worrying that it will get lost in the mail on the way to your loan service provider.

 Extended Repayment plans work similarly to the Standard Repayment plan, but the term of the loan is longer.
-Extended Repayment plans generally have terms between 12 and 30 years.
+Extended Repayment plans generally have terms of up to 25 years.
 The longer term allows for lower monthly payments, but you may end up paying more over the life of your loan thanks to additional interest charges.

 Refinancing Student Loans

-One strategy you may think about considering for paying back federal student loans is student loan refinancing.
+Another strategy you may consider for paying back federal student loans is student loan refinancing.
 For some grads, loan refinancing may help save money over the term of your loan.

 This means that you may be able to snag a lower monthly payment or even a shorter repayment term, both of which could save some serious cash over the life of your loan — depending on the term you choose, of course.
-Loan refinancing isn’t right for everyone, however, and if you refinance your federal loans they will no longer be eligible for any federal repayment assistance, like the Public Service Loan Forgiveness program or any income-driven repayment plan.

 SoFi Student Loan Refinance